ealter/Elm-GUIs/paper/paper.md

 and then lifted on to the argument.
 This is possible, utlimately, because `pool.hoverable` is pure.

+When a element changes, `hoverablesJoin` attaches the same hovering signal to the new element.
+If we were to display both the old and the new elements on the screen, hovering over either would trigger the signal.

 Just how novel is this small, but hugely significant change?
 The documentation for `hoverables` states that it allows users to "create and destroy elements dynamically and still detect hover information," but gives no further indicators